 Epilogue: The Pandemic Times

-Laura Lamas-Abraira is a Researcher at the Open University of Catalonia (UOC).
+Laura Lamas-Abraira is a Researcher at the Open University of Catalonia (UOC) and at the InterAsia research group (Universitat Autonoma de Barcelona).
 She has graduated in Social and Cultural Anthropology and holds an international PhD in Translation and Intercultural Studies.
 Her research interests include Chinese migration, family, care and interculturalism.